openziti/sdk-golang/example/zping/README.md

 It provides an end to end latency measurment between any two ziti identities in a ziti network and like icmp ping will provide the following metrics upon completion of the ping session:

-min, max and mean latency and standard deviation as well as % loss.
+min, max and mean latency and standard deviation.

 zping uses the addressable terminator function of ziti to direct ping requests to specific identities.